mielwyn/hackgt8/README.md

 ### other solutions attempted / ruled out

-1. using snmp to get a router's arp table instead of actively scanning (which would require less hardware etc)
+1. using SNMP to get a router's ARP table instead of actively scanning for packets and trying to isolate unique users (which would require less hardware etc)
-2. bluetooth LE
+2. Bluetooth LE

 ## setup
 ### Main computer setup